40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Results

 \begin{itemize} \item \textbf{X $\Rightarrow$ code comprehension:} the study analyzes how one or more other constructs (X) influence code comprehension, e.g., identifier naming length or developer experience. \item \textbf{X $\Leftrightarrow$ code comprehension:} the study analyzes the correlation between code comprehension and one or more other constructs (X), e.g., source code metrics or eye tracking data. \item \textbf{code comprehension $\Rightarrow$ X:} the study analyzes how code comprehension influences one or more other constructs (X), e.g., developer motivation or happiness. \end{itemize}

 A study could be mapped to several of such instances, depending on its scope and research questions.
 For example, \citeauthor{S1} studied three instances in S1: \textit{fMRI data $\Leftrightarrow$ code comprehension} (RQ1), \textit{code complexity $\Rightarrow$ code comprehension} (RQ2), and \textit{programming experience $\Rightarrow$ code comprehension} (RQ3).
 Nonetheless, 78 of 95 studies in our sample were mapped to a single relationship instance (82\%), while only 13 and 4 studies were mapped to 2 and 3 instances respectively.
 No study in our sample produced more than three instances.
-To analyze the distribution of relationship types, we assigned a primary type to the 17 studies with more than one type, e.g., S1 was categorized as \textit{X $\Leftrightarrow$ code comprehension} because RQ1 was the primary focus of their study.
+To analyze the distribution of relationship types, we assigned a primary type to the 17 studies with more than one type.
+Each of these 17 papers was carefully analyzed to identify if one of the RQs might be the central focus of the paper, with the remaining RQs being either preliminary or smaller side investigations.
+In such cases, the relationship type of the central RQ was used.
+For example, S1 was categorized as \textit{X $\Leftrightarrow$ code comprehension} because RQ1 was the primary focus of their study (the correlation between code comprehension and fMRI data).
+In the rare cases where no primary RQ could be determined, we instead opted for the most frequent relationship type of all RQs of the paper.

 As a result, the majority of studies, namely 67 of 95 (71\%), belong to the \textit{X $\Rightarrow$ code comprehension} relationship type, i.e., analyzing which constructs influence comprehension in which way is the most popular type of research in our sample.
 The remaining 28 papers all belong to the relationship type \textit{X $\Leftrightarrow$ code comprehension}, i.e., they analyzed correlations between constructs and code comprehension, mainly to evaluate suitable measurement proxies.
 Surprisingly, we did not find a single study for the type \textit{code comprehension $\Rightarrow$ X}.
 Potential explanations could be that such research is perceived as either not industry-relevant or not suitable until further progress is made in defining and measuring code comprehension as a construct.